GeorgePaps/Blog/myBlog/content/post/ComputerVision1/index.md

 +++

-This essay outlines some major developments in the field of computer vision, starting from Perceptron and up to more recent developments like EfficientNet.
+This essay outlines some major developments in the field of computer vision, beginning with Perceptron and progressing to more recent advances such as EfficientNet.

 ## Perceptron (1957)